 Amassing the resources of nearly two dozen Jewish day schools and non-profit agencies, REACH is a program that addresses the challenge of educating children with educational disabilities, social and emotional problems, and health concerns.

-REACH is a collaborative effort of the Jewish Federation of Metropolitan Chicago and Associated Talmud Torahs of Chicago, and is being administered by Jewish Child & Family Services.
-REACH was developed in response to a challenge by the Michael Reese Health Trust to create a sustainable and more comprehensive infrastructure for providing specialized services in the Jewish day schools.
+REACH is a collaborative effort of the Jewish Federation of Metropolitan Chicago and Associated Talmud Torahs of Chicago, and is being administered by, along with Jewish Child & Family Services, Sinai, Associated Talmud Torahs and the Community Foundation for Jewish Education REACH was developed in response to a challenge by the Michael Reese Health Trust to create a sustainable and more comprehensive infrastructure for providing specialized services in the Jewish day schools.